fr0sty-m/sdl-ice-hockey/README.md

 # sdl-ice-hockey

-a simple game remake of fr0sty's ice hockey java game
+- a faster and optimized remake of fr0sty's ice hockey java game

+- don't forget to change sdl path in makefile